Skip to content

 If you have already started your notebook before loading modules, you will need to restart the kernel in order for the loaded module to be available by clicking Kernel -> Restart Kernel... in the top JupyterLab menu or click the 'Restart the kernel' icon at the top of the notebook.

-If you get 'Server Connection Error' messages after restarting the kernel, stop all other notebooks you have running by clicking the 'Running Terminals and Kernels' button in the left panel menu and then 'SHUT DOWN' all other running KERNEL SESSIONS.
+If you get 'Server Connection Error' messages after restarting the kernel, stop all other notebooks you are running by clicking the 'Running Terminals and Kernels' button in the left panel menu and then 'SHUT DOWN' all other running KERNEL SESSIONS.

 Custom python virtualenv